ErjanGavalji/dupe-finder/Readme.md

 ## Purpose

-I have a lot of photos gathered through the years.
-I have made tons of backups to all kinds of external hard disks, CDs or flash drives.
+Photos accumulated over years are scattered across multiple backup locations (external hard disks, CDs, flash drives).
+With tens of thousands of image files— including resized versions and various attempts to organize, it gets difficult to identify what's truly unique, not to mention the disk space wasted.

-I want to have those consolidated in a single location, which will be the "source of truth" and use a decent backup software (probably Restic).
-Then, free all the other hardware from those photos for other uses.
+## The Goal

-With tens of thousands of image files, some resized versions of the originals, I need to build a map the duplicates, analyze the trees of directories (as some images are inside different subdirectories as earlier attempts to organize all) and finally, present a suggestion for the easiest action.
-Applying the action is an option as well.
+Analyze files and folders in specified root directories and present a way to inspect the duplicates.
+Then, suggest ways to consolidate all photos into a single source of truth.

 ## (Current) Idea